 Can I buy travel insurance if I’m already on holiday?

-If you’re at the airport or have already reached your destination and suddenly realise that you forgot to buy cover, you might still be able to buy travel insurance.
+If you’re at the airport or have already reached your destination and suddenly realise that you forgot to buy cover, you might still be able to buy travel insurance, but leaving it until the last minute isn’t recommended.

-If you’re at the airport, waiting to depart and there are no cancellations or delays already, you might be able to get a normal travel insurance policy.
-Make sure that any policy you take out starts instantly.
-Different insurers will have different terms and conditions, however, and some won’t let you buy a policy if you’ve already gone through security, so always check the small print.
+If you are trying to buy cover online in a hurry, make sure that any policy you take out starts instantly.
+Different insurers will have different terms and conditions, however, and some won’t let you buy a policy if you’ve already gone through airport security, so always check the small print carefully.

 Some insurers also offer a type of insurance called last-minute or post-departure travel insurance.
 This insurance is provided on the understanding that nothing has already gone wrong, such as losing your luggage, and it usually won’t cover cancellations or delays.
-This type of policy will cover you from the day you buy it, and normally includes medical, lost, stolen, or damaged belongings and personal liability cover.
+You’ll typically be covered from the day you buy it, and medical, lost, stolen, or damaged belongings and personal liability cover will usually be included.
 You can expect to pay a higher premium as it’s considered a specialist type of insurance.

 What type of travel insurance should I get?

-Also make sure that you identify if you’re doing an activity that might need a higher level of cover such as:
+Also make sure that you notify your insurer if you’re doing an activity that might need specialist cover such as:

 • Going on a cruise – If you’re going on a cruise, you’ll need to get specialist cruise cover as the things that could go wrong are different to other kinds of travel.
 Cruise travel insurance will usually cover things like itinerary changes, missed ports, unused excursions, cabin confinement, higher cancellation costs and airlift cover in case of emergency medical requirements.